 We're going on vacation in a couple of weeks and be still my heart we'll be doing it without oxygen, without a monitor, without leads, without masks.
 Wow.

-still 11 lbs.
+Isaac's reflux is still acting up.
+He's still 11 lbs.
 Erghhh.
 Just grow dude.
 We'll get there.
 He can't stay 11 lbs. forever.

 July 27, 2007